mictsi/logspout-gelf-1/README.md

-# Graylog GELF Module for Logspout
+# Graylog GELF Module for logspout

-This module allows Logspout to send Docker logs in the GELF format to Graylog via UDP or TCP.
+This module allows logspout to send Docker logs in the GELF format to Graylog via UDP, TCP or TLS.

+Unlike other logspout GELF modules, this module uses Logspout's built-in transports (UDP, TCP and TLS) so all of logspout's configuration for those transports applies.
+This is particularly important for TLS (see below for configuration examples).

 ## Why

-This module is based on [Rick Alm's module](https://github.com/rickalm/logspout-gelf), which is based on Micha Hausler's initial module for Logspout.
+This module is based on [Rick Alm's module](https://github.com/rickalm/logspout-gelf), which is based on Micha Hausler's initial module for logspout.
 This module contains additional features including:

 * TCP support (part of Rick Alm's module)